Squeezed Attention: Accelerating Long Context Length LLM Inference: Acknowledgements

 \section{Acknowledgements}

 We are grateful for the insightful discussions with Dhairya Malhotra.
-We acknowledge gracious support from the FuriosaAI team including Jihoon Yoon, Suyeol Lee, and Hyung Il Koo, as well as from Intel, Apple, and NVIDIA.
+We acknowledge gracious support from the FuriosaAI team including Jihoon Yoon, Suyeol Lee, and Hyung Il Koo, as well as from Intel, Apple, NVIDIA, and Mozilla.
 We also appreciate the support from Microsoft through their Accelerating Foundation Model Research, including great support from Sean Kuno.
 Furthermore, we appreciate support from Google Cloud, the Google TRC team, and specifically Jonathan Caton, and Prof. David Patterson.
-Prof. Keutzer's lab is sponsored by the Intel corporation, UC Berkeley oneAPI Center of Excellence, Intel VLAB team, as well as funding through BDD and BAIR.
+Prof. Keutzer's lab is sponsored by the Intel corporation, Intel One-API, Intel VLAB team, the Intel One-API center of excellence, as well as funding through BDD and BAIR.
 We appreciate great feedback and support from Ellick Chan, Saurabh Tangri, Andres Rodriguez, and Kittur Ganesh.
 Sehoon Kim would like to acknowledge the support from the Korea Foundation for Advanced Studies (KFAS).
 Michael W. Mahoney would also like to acknowledge a J. P. Morgan Chase Faculty Research Award as well as the DOE, NSF, and ONR.
 This work was supported by the Director, Office of Science, Office of Advanced Scientific Computing Research, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 Our conclusions do not necessarily reflect the position or the policy of our sponsors, and no official endorsement should be~inferred.